Sam Wyche, boundary-pushing coach of Bengals, dead at 74

 Sam Wyche, who pushed the boundaries as an offensive innovator with the Cincinnati Bengals and challenged the NFL’s protocols along the way, has died.
 He was 74.

-Wyche, who had a history of blood clots in his lungs and had a heart transplant in 2016 in Charlotte, North Carolina, entered hospice on Monday and died Thursday of melanoma, officials with the Bengals confirmed.
+Wyche, who had a history of blood clots in his lungs and had a heart transplant in 2016 in Charlotte, North Carolina, died Thursday of melanoma, officials with the Bengals confirmed.

+“Sam was a wonderful guy.
+We got to know him as both a player and a coach,” Bengals president Mike Brown said.
+“As our coach, he had great success and took us to the Super Bowl.
+He was friends with everyone here, both during his tenure as head coach and afterwards.
+We not only liked him, we admired him as a man.
+He had a great generosity of spirit and lived his life trying to help others.
+We express our condolences to Jane and his children Zak and Kerry.”

 One of the Bengals’ original quarterbacks, Wyche was known for his offensive innovations as a coach.
 He led the Bengals to their second Super Bowl during the 1988 season by using a no-huddle offense that forced the league to change its substitution rules.